-As a PPC agency, it sometimes feels like we do the same tasks again and again, and I wonder whether or not there’s a solution out there to do it for us, so we can focus our time on more important things.
+As a PPC agency, it sometimes feels like we do the same tasks again and again.
+I wonder if there’s a solution out there to do it for us, so we can focus our time on more important things.

-So as our curiosity hit an all time high, we’ve partnered with SEMRush to explore what’s possible with today’s PPC automation tools – so that you can get more things down and be more successful.
+Since our curiosity hit an all-time high, we’ve partnered with SEMRush to explore what’s possible with today’s PPC automation tools, so that you can get more things down and be more successful.

 Automated Research – Expand Your Account

 If you’ve read our blog post from yesterday, then you saw how we do PPC research a little different from other agencies.